octimot/StoryToolkitAI/INSTALLATION.md

 We recommend running the tool inside a virtual environment like virtualenv.
 This is not required, but it prevents messing up your Python installation.

-_**Important Disclaimer: you need to be comfortable with using the Terminal on Mac OS, or the Command Prompt on Windows.
+_**Important Disclaimer: you need to be comfortable using the Terminal on Mac OS, or the Command Prompt on Windows.
 You should be fine even with little to no experience, but keep in mind that you are installing stuff on your machine and there is a (very) slight chance that you'll affect your Operating System's overall performance or even the performance of your other apps.
 In an unlikely worst-case scenario, some stuff might not work anymore at all and you'll need pro help